Mixed martial arts champ Angela Lee in Hawaii car accident

 Share via Email

-HONOLULU — Mixed martial arts fighter Angela Lee is recovering after a car accident in Hawaii.
+HONOLULU — Angela Lee, a Vancouver-born mixed martial arts fighter, is recovering after a car accident in Hawaii.

 "If she was not wearing a seatbelt, it would have most certainly been a different story," he said.